aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 This will mark any records older than 5 minutes as expired, and [your function will be executed as normal if it is invoked with a matching payload](#expired-idempotency-records).

 ???+ important "Idempotency record expiration vs DynamoDB time-to-live (TTL)"
-    [DynamoDB TTL is a feature](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/howitworks-ttl.html){target="_blank" rel="nofollow"} to remove items after a certain period of time, it may occur within 48 hours of expiration.
+    [DynamoDB TTL is a feature](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/howitworks-ttl.html){target="_blank"} to remove items after a certain period of time, it may occur within 48 hours of expiration.

     We don't rely on DynamoDB or any persistence storage layer to determine whether a record is expired to avoid eventual inconsistency states.